GabeNicholson/Predicting-Bikepath-Changes-With-FDR-Control/README.md

 since January 1st, 2010 variable enters the model linearly.
 For inference to be valid, the errors from the regression are also assumed to be homoscedastic and normally distributed.
 Here, we do not use either assumption to have valid inference.

+Our findings are that many bike paths became more efficient over the course of two years, this is evident by the negative correlation the resiudals have with time.
+With Benajamini-Hochberg adjusted p-values, we can conclude that 86 routes had a change that made the route faster while 5 routes had some change that made them slower.